-Figure 3-4 Series battery connection 24 VDC
+Figure 3-3 Series battery connection 24 VDC

 - 2. Provide adequate room for servicing or replacing the batteries.
-Provide protection from extremes of temperature and weather. - Locate the batteries near the engine or increase the size of the conductors as required by applicable codes.
-Ensure that the batteries are configured properly for 12 or 24 (depending on the engine) VDC standard operations. - 4.
+Provide protection from extremes of temperature and weather. - 3.
+Locate the batteries near the engine or increase the size of the conductors as required by applicable codes.
+Ensure that the batteries are configured properly for 24 VDC standard operations. - 4.
 Check the battery cables and connections.